 7. Stuck at the Airport?

 Scope it out – Walk around to see what food choices you have before just buying something, especially if you have the time.
 Plus the walking will be nice before you board a plane.
+Another great way to pass the time is to play on betting sites like 해외토토.

 If you are having a hard time finding something there are usually places that sell just fruit – like whole apples or bananas (tip: starbucks always has bananas).
 Check out the magazine stands and convenience stores for nut mixes or granola bars etc.